Valuation Semirings: Introduction

 \end{enumerate}

-Finally in section 1, we prove that if $S_v$ is a $V$-semiring with respect to the triple $(K,v,M)$, where $K$ is a semifield and $v$ is surjective, then the principal ideals of $S_v$ are totally ordered by inclusion.
-This is the base for the definition of valuation semirings that we discuss in section 2.
+Similar to ring theory, an ideal $A$ of a semiring $S$ is said to be principal if $A$ is generated by one element, i.e., $A = (a) = \{sa : s\in S\}$ for some $a\in S$.
+In Proposition \ref{principal}, we prove that if $S_v$ is a $V$-semiring with respect to the triple $(K,v,M)$, where $K$ is a semifield and $v$ is surjective, then the principal ideals of $S_v$ are totally ordered by inclusion.
+This is the base for the definition of valuation semirings given in section 2.

-In section 2, we define a semiring $S$ to be a \emph{valuation semiring}, if there exists an $M$-valuation $v$ on $K$, where $K$ is a semifield and $v$ is surjective and $S = K_v = \{s\in K : v(s)\geq 0 \}$.
-Later in section 2, we prove that an MC semiring $S$ is a valuation semiring, if one of the following equivalent conditions hold:
+Let us recall a notation.
+If $S$ is a multiplicatively cancellative semiring (for short MC semiring), we denote its semifield of fractions by $F(S)$ (Refer to Remark \ref{semifieldoffractions}).
+In section 2, we define a semiring $S$ to be a \emph{valuation semiring}, if there exists an $M$-valuation $v$ on $K$, where $K$ is a semifield containing $S$ as a subsemiring, $v$ is surjective, and $S = K_v = \{s\in K : v(s)\geq 0 \}$.
+One of the main theorems of the paper is the following (Theorem \ref{valuationsemiring}):

+An MC semiring $S$ is a valuation semiring, if and only if one of the following equivalent conditions hold:

 \begin{enumerate}

 \item For any element $x\in F(S)$, either $x\in S$ or $x^{-1}\in S$,

 \item For any ideals $I,J$ of $S$, either $I \subseteq J$ or $J \subseteq I$,